aramis-lab/clinica/docs/Pipelines/T1_Linear.md

     The arguments common to all Clinica pipelines are described in [Interacting with clinica](../../InteractingWithClinica).

+!!! tip
+    Do not hesitate to type `clinica run pet-surface --help` to see the full list of parameters.

 ## Outputs
 Results are stored in the following folder of the [CAPS